Quickstart: Create an Azure SQL Database single database

 - Password: Enter a password that meets requirements, and enter it again in the Confirm password field.

-Under Compute + storage, if you want to reconfigure the defaults, select Configure database.
+Under Compute + storage, select Configure database.

 Select Next: Networking at the bottom of the page.